miili/ringnes/README.md

 _Overwriting ringbuffer for Python_

-A simple overwriting ringbuffer for Python, providing a continous strip of virtual memory over the ring trough Python C-API.
+A simple overwriting ringbuffer for Python, providing a continous strip of virtual memory over the ring trough Python C-API using mmap back magic.
+The `put` method is thread safe.

+More from the ringnes brewery: https://ringnes.no/

+# ToDo

-The `put` method is thread safe, yet a consumer `get` is not implemented at the moment.
+A consumer `get` is not implemented at the moment.
 Please feel free to contribute!

-More from the ringnes brewery: https://ringnes.no/

 # Example